ganeshkbhat/concurrency/README.md

 // All event handlers.
 // The name of the key will be the exact event name in lowercase
 // [TODO consider parent child event handler names.
-// Consider name all child thread, process, cluster process to be named as <childEVENT>. example: childClose, childMessage] options.handlers = {
+// Consider name all child thread, process, cluster process to be named as <childEVENT>.
+// Example: childClose, childMessage options.handlers = {
     message: () => {},
     error: () => {},